Justice00000/alu_regex-data-extraction-group5/README.md

 Extract different data types from API responses using regular expressions based on the following patterns:

-• Restaurant names and cuisines follow "Name - Cuisine" where both are arbitrary strings.
+• Restaurant names and cuisines follow "Name - Cuisine" where both are arbitrary strings.<br>
 • Ingredient lists are comma-separated like "ingredient1, ingredient2, ingredient3".
 • RGB colors are strings like "rgb(255, 255, 255)" with 3 numeric values.
 • Social media usernames are in the format "@username" where username can be letters and numbers.